Configuration Files

 SFINCS

 The SFINCS geometry file defines very basic parameters for the SFINCS model.
-The file is ALWAYS named config.json and resides in a folder which contains the model geometry files named like sfincs.*.
+The file is ALWAYS named config.yaml and resides in a folder which contains the model geometry files named like sfincs.*.

 XBeach-1D